The Lion King review: Remake might be too realistic for its own good

 That realism -- namely, The Lion King's use of CGI -- is what brings the 1994 animated classic so beautifully and powerfully to life.
 The movie tells the story of Simba, a lion who looks forward to one day being king.
 But his uncle Scar also has his eyes on the throne, and his plot to overthrow Simba and his father Mufasa ultimately leads Simba on a journey to search for his destiny and purpose.

-The live-action remake, which roars into theaters July 19, is true to the plot and music that made the animated film so memorable.
+The live-action remake, in theaters now, is true to the plot and music that made the animated film so memorable.
 In fact, it follows the original plot more closely than other Disney classics, like Beauty and the Beast and Aladdin, that also got the live-action treatment.

 But what CGI offers in the way of lifelike characters, it lacks in emotional impact.